Proposed rule; availability of supplementary documents.

-Public Information Meetings: We will hold five public information meetings at the following locations and times:
+Public Information Meetings: As announced previously, we will hold public information meetings on the following dates and times:

 - Portland, Oregon, on June 20, 2012, from 2 p.m. to 4 p.m.
 This meeting will precede the public hearing at the same location and on the same date.

 In addition, we have added the following public information meetings: